sciZer0/7/v/README.md

 The U blockchain only sees its leadership in providing people with only the best conditions.

-The conditions that are extremely-hard for competitors to significantly improve.
+These conditions are the best at the moment of the start,  and hopefully, will always be extremely-hard for competitors to significantly improve.

  <br><br>